bryancandi/bthinkfo/README.md

 The .deb binary packages can be used on Debian and Ubuntu based distros.

+These packages will also install a launcher with an icon for each script (not automatic in Makefile installations).

 Change the file name to install the desired script and version number.

 Run `sudo dpkg -i bcpuinfo_0.0.3-1_all.deb` to install.<br>